Here, I share some of my tips and techniques to help you stay centered and maintain your yoga practice while traveling.

 It is liberating to practice yoga in public places!
-I practice yoga and do public displays of meditation in the airport all of the time.
-If you have a long layover or want to prepare for a lengthy flight, do some sun salutations and warrior poses in the airport.
-If you do not want to be on the floor, try a standing series of tree and dancers pose to balance your hips.
+I practice yoga and do public displays of meditation at the airport all the time.
+If you have a long layover or want to prepare for a lengthy flight, do some sun salutations and warrior poses at the airport.
+If you do not want to be on the floor, try a standing series of trees and dancers pose to balance your hips.
 Breathing exercises are a great way to prepare for a flight.
-I love breath of fire, equal inhalations and exhalations through the nose as you gently pump your navel.
+I love the breath of fire, equal inhalations, and exhalations through the nose as you gently pump your navel.

-2. During your time in planes, trains and automobiles don’t forget to bring your yoga playlist on your ipod or iphone!
+Don’t forget to bring your yoga playlist on your iPod or iPhone!

-Make time for Sadhana, your daily spiritual practice in which you connect with your authentic self.
+Make time for Sadhana, your daily spiritual practice where you connect with your authentic self.

 It can be hard to sleep in different beds and surroundings when traveling, especially the first night you arrive somewhere new.
-A try few restorative poses such as: knees-to-chest, legs-up-the-wall, simple cross-legged seated pose and supported seated forward bend.
+Try a few restorative poses such as knees-to-chest, legs-up-the-wall, simple cross-legged seated pose, and supported seated forward bend.
 Take time for a restorative night practice so you can sleep better and wake up fresh and ready for the day.

-If you plan to spend the day outside and weather is nice, bring your yoga mat along for the adventure.
+If you plan to spend the day outside and the weather is nice, bring your yoga mat along for the adventure.
 Find a park where you can relax and read, once you are ready to start your yoga practice you are already sitting on your mat.
 There is nothing like practicing yoga surrounded by beautiful nature.
 With your mat in hand, you create the opportunity to experience yoga everywhere!

-7. So you skipped your practice for a day, the last thing you want to do is feel guilty.
+If you skip your practice for a day, don’t feel guilty.

 You are traveling to enjoy, so practice gratitude for the day.
 Walk around and mentally repeat: Thank you, Thank You, Thank you, Thank you.
 This will open your heart and make you smile.
 “The attitude of gratitude is the highest yoga.” –Yogi Bhajan